This article was updated on February 26th, 2019.

 It's not everyone’s cup of tea, however.
 Gemma Samworth, 25, travelled to Fold for a friend’s birthday.
 When asked what she thinks of the night, she is in two minds: "I definitely think it’s a cool venue and loads of my friends love this sort of vibe.
 I’m not the world’s biggest techno fan so the music could be more varied but I think 24-hour clubs are a really good idea.
 I’m just sad about how much my Uber home will cost."

-Although Canning Town station is a 15-minute walk away, the club is basically in the middle of nowhere and I’m not overly sure what you’d do if you wanted to leave for a bit – maybe climb into one of the many skips that sit on the industrial estate?
+Although Canning Town station is a 15-minute walk away (there is a shorter route if you go via the underpass), the club is basically in the middle of nowhere and I’m not overly sure what you’d do if you wanted to leave for a bit – maybe climb into one of the many skips that sit on the industrial estate?
 But there is gourmet street food and cheapish drinks, so you won’t starve if you do try and stick it out for the whole 24 hours.